brianc0413/brianc0413.github.io/README.md

-I'm a Ph.D student at Cornell University, broadly interested in causal inference, machine learning interpretability, and applications in high-risk domains such as healthcare and policy.
+I'm a Ph.D student at Cornell University, broadly interested in **causal inference, machine learning interpretability, and applications in high-risk domains such as healthcare and policy**.

 Previously, I was a research assistant for the Tobin Economics Research Program, Lawrence Berkeley National Laboratory, and Yale's Department of Statistics and Data Science.
 I've also held interdisciplinary opportunities through the [Information Society Project](https://law.yale.edu/brian-cho), and gained industry experience as an intern at Bridgewater Associates.
-Previously, I completed a BS/MA degree from Yale University in Statistics and Data Science.

 See my publications, code, and ongoing research projects below!